swapagarwal/state-of-the-vue-ecosystem/PITCHME.md

 - ... and many more!
 @ulend

-Note: This one is a frequently asked question, is anyone using Vue in India?
+Note: Now this one is a frequently asked question, is anyone using Vue in India?
 Yes, Vue has started seeing adoption in India as well.
 Some of the companies using Vue are: Ola, YourStory, Zoomcar, The Souled Store, and many more...
-Vue is now already being used by your peers.
+The point I'm trying to make here is that, Vue is now already being used by your peers.
 This makes the case for using Vue in your organization a lot easier.

 ---